carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 But other than identify that behavior, I could not find an SEO tool that could cost-effectively run a horizontal analysis on existing content.

 I have now.
 And full disclosure I’m a partner in [VizzEx](https://vizzex.ai) and shaping it with my understanding of what HC measures.
-There is a wordpress plugin and a HubSpot application for VizzEx.
+There is a wordpress plugin and a HubSpot application for VizzEx and plans for more platforms.

 ## Are Listicles and Pages with TOC Links Doomed?